philbuchanan/Accordion-Shortcodes/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.1.2 =
+Fixed an issue with the readme change log.

 = 1.1.1 =
 Added a link to plugin documentation from the plugins page for easy access.